echeipesh/geotrellis-etl/README.md

-A sample for the GeoTrellis ETL Project
+# Sample GeoTrellis ETL Project

 You will need to build and assembly jar using 'sbt assembly' and then use 'spark-submit' like so: